-15. Enjoy a meal at a local restaurant
+15. Enjoy a meal from a local restaurant

 Edmonton has many wonderful locally-owned restaurants and bakeries.
-Why not enjoy a meal or a coffee and desserts at one of them (or use their delivery service)?
+Why not pick up a meal or a coffee and dessert from one of them (or use their delivery service)?

 16. Make a trip in Alberta

 Between mountains, lakes, prairies, and desert badlands, Alberta has a lot of stunning nature to see.
 While we can’t explore the world, you could make a trip closer to home and visit Calgary, Drumheller, Sylvan Lake, or the Rocky Mountains.